 Interdisciplinary Center for the Study of Intestinal Health

 The Interdisciplinary Center for Research on Intestinal Health‘s 3R-Project at the University of Heidelberg is dedicated to the study of intestinal diseases.
 The focus is on the personalized analysis of functional disorders of the intestinal nervous system using patient data and individual in vitro models.
-The long-term goal here is to generate patient-specific 3D organoids, consisting of intestinal epithelium, immune and neuronal cells which can mimic individual organ functions, thereby contributing to a better understanding and treatment of intestinal diseases.
+The long-term goal here is to generate patient-specific 3D organoids, consisting of intestinal epithelium, immune and neuronal cells which can mimick individual organ functions, thereby contributing to a better understanding and treatment of intestinal diseases.

 3R-US: Developing ex vivo, de novo and in silico Approaches for Drug Screening in Cancer Research